i13e/osmanthus/README.md

 pip install -r requirements.txt
 ```

 You're now ready to play/contribute!
-Once you're done, simply exit the environment by running the following command:
+Once you've finished, you can exit the environment by running
+the following command (or simply close the terminal):

 ```sh
 deactivate